CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/1600-1699/1679-max-number-of-k-sum-pairs.md

 id: max-number-of-k-sum-pairs
 title: Max Number of K-Sum Pairs (Leetcode)
 sidebar_label: 0082-MaxNumberofK-SumPairs
-description: You are given an integer array nums and an integer k.

-In one operation, you can pick two numbers from the array whose sum equals k and remove them from the array.

-Return the maximum number of operations you can perform on the array.
+description: You are given an integer array nums and an integer k.In one operation, you can pick two numbers from the array whose sum equals k and remove them from the array.Return the maximum number of operations you can perform on the array.
 ---

 ## Problem Description